If you know the story of Goldilocks and the three bears you will recognize the Goldilocks personality immediately! She was quite a character!

 What an example to follow!

 Do you think you have a Goldilocks personality and temperament?
-If so, here is a competition for you –
+If so, check out this sample of Goldilocks’s handwriting and see how yours compares.

 A Goldilocks Style of Handwriting